Tom Woods: Career and views

-Publications

 Woods is the author of 20 books.
-His Politically Incorrect Guide to American History was on The New York Times Best Seller list for paperbacks in 2005.
-His 2009 book Meltdown also made the bestseller list in 2009.
+Two of his books, Politically Incorrect Guide to American History and Meltdown were on The New York Times Best Seller list in 2005 and 2009, respectively.
+At the time he wrote Politically Incorrect Guide to American History, he was teaching at Suffolk County Community College on Long Island, New York.

-Woods has many articles published in popular and scholarly periodicals, including the American Historical Review, The Christian Science Monitor, Investor's Business Daily, Modern Age, American Studies, Journal of Markets & Morality, New Oxford Review, The Freeman, The Independent Review, Journal des Économistes et des Études Humaines, AD2000, Crisis, Human Rights Review, Catholic Historical Review, the Catholic Social Science Review, The Latin Mass: A Journal of Catholic Culture, and The American Conservative.
+Woods' articles have appeared in publications including The American Historical Review, The Christian Science Monitor, Investor's Business Daily, Modern Age, American Studies, Journal of Markets & Morality, New Oxford Review, The Freeman, The Independent Review, Journal des Économistes et des Études Humaines, AD2000, Crisis, Human Rights Review, Catholic Historical Review, the Catholic Social Science Review, The Latin Mass: A Journal of Catholic Culture, and The American Conservative.

-Views

-Woods is a Rothbardian anarcho-capitalist and Libertarian.
+Woods is a Rothbardian libertarian and anarcho-capitalist.